max-pfeiffer/max-pfeiffer.github.io/content/2025_09_14_velero_kubernetes_backup.md

 snapshotsEnabled: false
 deployNodeAgent: true
 ```
-You will need to adjust the yaml file to your personal needs:
+You will need to adjust the .yaml file to your personal needs:

 * backupStorageLocation: add your storage bucket name and AWS region, please also note that this is set to be the default location
 * defaultVolumesToFsBackup: this set the file system backup as default, [you need to add annotation to opt-out](https://velero.io/docs/v1.17/file-system-backup/#using-the-opt-out-approach)